-The Arrowsmith program is a cognitive program designed to strengthen learning capacities rather than learning ways to compensate for learning disabilities.
-The Arrowsmith Program is based on the application of sound neuroscientific research for over 35 years, demonstrating that it is possible to help students strengthen the weak cognitive capacities underlying their learning disability.
+The Arrowsmith program is a cognitive program designed to strengthen learning capacities rather than learning ways to compensate for learning difficulties.
+The Arrowsmith Program is based on the application of sound neuroscientific research for over 35 years, demonstrating that it is possible to help students strengthen the weak cognitive capacities underlying their learning difficulty.

 In the Arrowsmith Program students receive an individualised program of cognitive exercises designed to address one or more of nineteen identified areas of cognitive weakness.
 The Arrowsmith Program deals with the causes of the learning disability rather than managing the symptoms.
 Students become more effective learners, capable of performing complex tasks once the weak cognitive areas are strengthened.

 The Arrowsmith Program commenced thirty years ago at the Arrowsmith School in Ontario, Canada and now operates in over thirty schools in Canada, USA, New Zealand and Australia.

 The Arrowsmith Program at TIGSIn 2015 The Illawarra Grammar School commenced offering the Arrowsmith Program.
 We offer 3 ways to access this remarkable cognitive program.
 A full-time program is available for TIGS Junior School students.
 Our part-time and Motor Symbol Sequencing (MSS) home based programs are available for TIGS or external students from 8 years old through to adults.